Version: 1.3

 You can include multiple modes in a single TEXT file.
 Simply

-elements within the message text, or
+insert mode elements within the message text, or

-intersperse mode
+intersperse mode and msg elements.

 <alphasign> <text label="A"><mode display="rollDown"/>One<mode display="rollUp"/>Two<mode display="starburst"/></text> </alphasign>